Zoey-2029/A-simple-android-game/README.md

 edit game activity (where users can build games of their own) and paly game activity (where users can actually play it).

+A walkthrough vedio can be found at: https://www.youtube.com/watch?v=7zvFhed2UA0

 ## Main activity
 <img width="872" alt="1" src="https://user-images.githubusercontent.com/55666152/78625582-4ee41800-7841-11ea-96ea-6fb4a0dd4b7e.png">